lesleyxyz/node-tile/README.md

 npm install node-tile
 ```

-This package can use both [noble](https://github.com/abandonware/noble) or [node-ble](https://github.com/chrvadala/node-ble) to connect to bluetooth.
+This package can uses [noble](https://github.com/abandonware/noble).
 This means you require a bluetooth adapter.

-Based on which bluetooth package you want to use, you might need some additional configuration:
+To configure noble, see below

 ## Noble (Linux, Windows, MacOS, FreeBSD)
 ###  Windows